10.2. Inheritance

 An object instantiated from a subclass, Loan in this example, has embedded or nested inside it an object instantiated from its superclass, Account in this example.

 Instantiating a subclass: An abstract representation.
 Whenever a program instantiates a subclass, it simultaneously instantiates its superclass, and the compiler nests or embeds the superclass object inside the subclass object.
 When a program instantiates a subclass with multiple superclass levels (i.e., the inheritance hierarchy is three or more levels tall), it simultaneously instantiates all the superclasses, and the resulting objects are nested like Russian dolls.
-The compiler places each nested object at the top (i.e., at the starting address) of the surrounding object.
+The compiler places each nested object at the surrounding object's top (i.e., at its starting address).
 The abstract illustration accurately represents the objects' organization in memory regarding the member variables, but the compiler accesses member functions differently to avoid duplicating machine code.

 Substitutability

 Fowler3 explains that "An important principle of using inheritance effectively is substitutability.
 I should be able to substitute a [subclass] within any code that requires a [superclass], and everything should work fine" (pp. 45-46).
 Si Alhir4 (1998) adds that while "a subclass instance may be substituted where a superclass instance is required...
 The reverse is not true, however: a superclass cannot be substituted for a subclass" (p.
 61).
-Substitutability, and its directional nature, are a consequence of the similarities and differences between super- and subclasses: a subclass has everything that a superclass has but not the other way around.
+Substitutability and its directional nature are a consequence of the similarities and differences between super- and subclasses: a subclass has everything that a superclass has but not vice versa.
 In a later chapter, we'll expand the concept of substitutability into the fundamental concept of polymorphism.

 An inheritance hierarchy with a superclass named Shape and three subclasses named Circle, Rectangle, and Triangle.